MrSpaghatti/nimlings/README.md

 ## License

 This project is open source.
-See LICENSE for details.

 ## Acknowledgments